What is a graduated driver license (GDL)?

 If I complete driver education in another state and I have a certificate of completion from that state, will Wisconsin accept that certificate?

 Yes.
 You can use your certificate of completion from another state as long as the course consisted of both classroom and behind-the-wheel instruction.
-You must still be at least 15 years and 6 months old to apply for your license in Wisconsin.
+You must still be at least 15 years old to apply for your license in Wisconsin.

 How old do I have to be before GDL doesn't apply to me?